bharagha/eal-2026.0.0/libraries/dl-streamer/docs/source/get_started/tutorial.md

 of elements, their configuration properties, and their connections are all specified as a list of strings separated by exclamation marks (`!`).
-**gst-launch-1.0** parses the string and instantiates the software modules, which perform the individual media analytics operations.
+**gst-launch-1.0** parses the string and instantiates the software modules that perform the individual media analytics operations.
 Internally, the GStreamer library constructs a pipeline object that contains the individual elements and handles common operations such as clocking, messaging, and state changes.